all

 False

---opt-mode-post [light|heavy]
+--opt-mode-post [grad|hess]

-Optimizer preset for TSOPT and post-IRC optimization.
+Optimizer preset override for TSOPT and post-IRC optimization (grad → Dimer/LBFGS, hess → RSIRFO/RFO).

 --thresh-post TEXT